jundalisay/spblist/content/en/research/mohammad/quran/sura-007d.md

 It weighs heavily on the heavens and the earth.
 It will not come upon you except suddenly.”

 They ask you as if you are responsible for it.
-Say, “Knowledge of it rests with Allah,”
+Say, “Knowledge of it rests with Enki,”

-188. Say, “I have no control over any benefit or harm to myself, except as Allah wills.
+188. Say, “I have no control over any benefit or harm to myself, except as Enki wills.
 Had I known the future, I would have acquired much good, and no harm would have touched me.
 I am only a warner, and a herald of good news to a people who believe.”

 189. It is He who created you from a single person, and made from it its mate, that he may find comfort with her.
 Then, when he has covered her, she conceives a light load, and she carries it around.

-But when she has grown heavy, they pray to Allah their Lord, “if You give us a good child, we will be among the thankful.”
+But when she has grown heavy, they pray to Enki their Lord, “if You give us a good child, we will be among the thankful.”

 190. But when He has given them a good child, they attribute partners to Him in what He has given them.
-Allah is exalted above what they associate.
+Enki is exalted above what they associate.

 191. Do they idolize those who create nothing, and are themselves created?